THIS DATE IN HISTORY: June 13

 2014: The Los Angeles Kings end the longest game in their history with the best possible reward.

 Defenseman Alec Martinez scores at 14:43 of the second overtime to lift the Kings to a 3-2 win against the New York Rangers in Game 5 of the Stanley Cup Final at Staples Center, giving Los Angeles its second championship in three seasons.
-Rangers goaltender Henrik Lundqvist makes a save on Tyler Toffoli's shot but the rebound comes right to Martinez, who puts it into the net and then tosses his gloves and stick into the air in celebration.
+Rangers goalie Henrik Lundqvist makes a save on a shot by Tyler Toffoli, but the rebound comes right to Martinez, who puts it into the net and then tosses his gloves and stick into the air in celebration.

 It's the second straight series won by an overtime goal from Martinez; his goal in Game 7 of the Western Conference Final against the Chicago Blackhawks gets the Kings into the Final after they play the maximum 21 games in the first three rounds.

-"We made it a little hard on ourselves, but all you have to do is win," Kings center Jeff Carter said.
+"We made it a little hard on ourselves, but all you have to do is win," center Jeff Carter says after the Kings become the first team since the 1980 New York Islanders to clinch the Cup with an overtime win at home.
 "It doesn't matter how you do it."

 Los Angeles forward Justin Williams, who gives the Kings a 1-0 lead 6:04 into the first period, wins the Conn Smythe Trophy as playoff MVP.
 He has 25 points in 26 games, including seven points in the Final.

-1995: The New Jersey Devils advance to the Cup Final for the first time in franchise history by defeating the visiting Philadelphia Flyers 4-2 in Game 6 of the Eastern Conference Final.
-New Jersey scores four consecutive goals after Jim Montgomery scores 4:05 into the first period to put the Flyers ahead 1-0.
+1995: The Devils advance to the Cup Final for the first time since joining the NHL as the Kansas City Scouts in 1974 by defeating the visiting Philadelphia Flyers 4-2 in Game 6 of the Eastern Conference Final.
+New Jersey scores four consecutive goals after Jim Montgomery's goal 4:05 into the first period puts the Flyers ahead 1-0.
 The Devils limit the Flyers to 16 shots on goal and score four times on 29 shots against Ron Hextall.
-It's the first trip to the Final for a franchise that begins as the Kansas City Scouts in 1974 then moves to Denver two years later as the Colorado Rockies before coming to New Jersey in 1982.
+It's the first trip to the Final for a franchise that begins in Kansas City, then moves to Denver two years later as the Colorado Rockies before relocating to New Jersey in 1982.